bbtsws/ts/section-3-adding-two-numbers/README.md

 ## [lab2 - adding two numbers with types](lab2)

 ### What you'll learn
-- How to define a number using an infinite number of types
+- How to define positive numbers, where each number has its own type
-- How to add those two numbers in the world of types
+- How to add two types